What allowances can I claim as self employed?

 Capital allowances can only be claimed if you do your accounting by recording your income and expenses by the date you are invoiced or were billed.

 If you’re self-employed, your business will have various running costs.
 You can deduct some of these costs to work out your taxable profit on your Self Assessment tax return as long as they’re allowable expenses.

 Manage your finances with an accounting software

-Bokio is a totally free accounting software that lets you do your bookkeeping, invoicing and expenses all in one place.
+Bokio accounting software lets you do your bookkeeping, and invoicing in one place.
 Our automated reports are a great way to prepare for your Self Assessment tax return, and manage your business finances day-to-day.